rdagumampan/yuniql-web/content/docs/migrate-via-aspnetcore-application.md

 weight = 10
 draft = false
 toc = false
 bref = "Run your database migration when your ASP.NET Core host service starts up.
-This ensures that database is always at latest compatible state before operating the service.
+This ensures that database is always at latest compatible state before operating the service."
 +++

 ## Pre-requisites